jboulanger/imagej-macro/Cluster_Job/README.md

 8. Press ok

 ## JOB array
 It might be more convenient to use a job array instead of a job.
 To define the array, a table is used with each line defining a job.
-This enable to define filenames but also various parameters that can be used by the .
+This enable to define filenames but also various parameters that can be used by the macro.
+Use [Parse_Folder.ijm](https://raw.githubusercontent.com/jboulanger/imagej-macro/main/File_Conversion/Parse_Folders.ijm) to create a list of files you want to process, optionally edit this file in excel for example and save it as csv.
+Open the table and run the macro.
+We assume again that the network share is accessible both on the local computer and the remote computer.
+The parameters are:
+- Username: your username on the cluster
+- Host : the name of the server to connect to.
+- Template File: the script that will run on the host.
+See templates-array0.sh as an example of script
+- Local share: local mounting point of the network share (eg X:\ on windows)
+- Remote share: Remote mounting point of the network share (eg /bignetworkdrive/$USER/)
+- Data root location: the root (absolute path) to the data on the locally mapped drive.
+(X:\data)